shailbhatt/myblog/docs/tcp.md

 ![](../media/tls/protocol_stack_osi_model.png)

-###What is a connection?
+##What is a connection?
 A CONNECTION is fully specified by the pair of SOCKETS at each end since the same local socket may participate in many connections to different foreign sockets.
 In general, a socket is the concatenation of a NETWORK identifier, TCP identifier, and PORT identifier.

 https://en.wikipedia.org/wiki/Communication_protocol

-I came across really brief history of the internet in this blog by William Craig- https://www.webfx.com/blog/web-design/the-history-of-the-internet-in-a-nutshell/
+I came across really brief history of the internet in this blog by William Craig- https://www.webfx.com/blog/web-design/the-history-of-the-internet-in-a-nutshell/.
+This nice article.